 2018 Internship Testimonials:

-This program was a great success last year, with 153 student applications and 23 students selected to conduct research in 11 different labs.
-Students explored areas of research including biomechanics, climate change, rheology, nanotechnology, brain stimulation, stem cells, bioinformatics, energy innovation, disease prevention, transplant immunology and more.
+This program was a great success in 2018, with 153 student applications and 23 students selected to conduct research in 11 different labs.
+Students explored areas of research including biomechanics, climate change, rheology, nanotechnology, and more.
 In addition, students and teachers were invited to a reception to meet their peers and network with accomplished researchers.
 Click here for a link to testimonials from students who participated in our 2018 internships program.

 Students from the following backgrounds qualify under the underrepresented student category: